jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 An automated client is now required to discover the base (`<>`) of this query.
 The client will follow the flow described below and visualized in @fig:rdf-create.
 + The client gets the @sgv description of the storage space (can be cached).
-+ The client checks all canonical resources and checks if the resource to be inserted matches a resource description of the collection.
++ The client checks all canonical collections and checks if the resource to be inserted matches a resource description of the collection.
 + If the resource matches a description, the client checks the save condition of the description given the eligible collections.
 + For each collection that saves the resource:
    + The client checks the group strategy of the collection and groups the resource accordingly, deciding on the name of the new resource.